Spiking Structured State Space Model for Monaural Speech Enhancement: Introduction

 The intricate interplay between speech and noise, coupled with varying environmental conditions, adds complexity.
 Striking a balance between noise reduction and preserving speech clarity is a challenge for algorithm design.
 Various techniques, ranging from traditional filters to modern machine learning, have been employed to address this problem.
 Deep neural networks, including Feed Forward Networks~(FFNs), Recurrent Neural Networks~(RNNs), Convolutional Neural Networks~(CNNs), and Transformers, have been extensively explored in this domain~\cite{ochieng2022deep}.
 Among these, Unet-like structures have achieved state-of-the-art performance~\cite{zhao2022frcrn, zhao2021monaural}.

 In addition, RNN-based solutions, face challenges in modeling long-term dependencies~\cite{erdogan2015phase, weninger2014discriminatively} and transformers are limited by memory and computation efficiency constraints ~\cite{subakan2021attention, zhao2020monaural}.
 Recently, the structured state space model (SSM) series~\cite{gu2021efficiently,smith2022simplified} has revitalized RNNs, addressing critical limitations that have hindered the effectiveness of traditional RNNs.
 These models have achieved state-of-the-art performance in the Long Range Arena benchmark~\cite{Tay_Dehghani_Abnar_Shen_Bahri_Pham_Rao_Yang_Ruder_Metzler_2020}.
-To the best of our knowledge, SSMs have not been applied in speech enhancement thus far.
+They have been applied to speech enhancement in \cite{ku2023multi} combined with the U-Net structure.

 In contrast to CNNs, Spiking Neural Networks (SNNs) serve as the computational foundation underlying the functionality of neurobiological systems.
 They replicate neural activity patterns present in biological brains, utilizing spiking neurons that convey information through discrete pulses or spikes.
 The fusion of spike-based computing with neuromorphic hardware holds considerable promise for energy-efficient applications.
 Numerous studies have highlighted the efficacy of integrating SNNs with deep-learning methodologies~\cite{wu2018spatio, neftci2019surrogate}.
 Efforts have been made to employ SNNs in the context of speech enhancement~\cite{riahi2023single, wall2016recurrent,xing2019noise, timcheck2023intel}.
 Yannan et al. propose a shallow lateral inhibitory SNN with spectrogram-based rate coding~\cite{xing2019noise}.
 Julie et al. enhance temporal correlation among similar frequency bands and eliminate irrelevant noise sources by adaptively configuring its connectivity for different acoustic environments~\cite{wall2016recurrent}.
 However, these two models do not incorporate learning mechanisms and their practical performance remains to be tested.